The Real News Network

-The Real News Network (TRNN) is a news organization based in Baltimore, Maryland, that covers both national and international news.
+The Real News Network (TRNN) is a news organization based in Baltimore, Maryland, that covers both national and international news with a left leaning point of view.
 It includes both for-profit arm and non-profit organizations.

 History

 TRNN was founded by documentary producer Paul Jay and Mishuk Munier in September 2003 in Toronto, with the goal of creating a news network that made complicated concepts accessible to the average person.

 TRNN moved to Baltimore in June 2014, with the focus of telling stories about urban America, specifically focusing on the city's issues, including crime, education, and housing that are found throughout the United States.
 Founder Paul Jay was ousted from the Real News Network in June, 2019.
 Communications executive John Duda became the organization's executive director in June 2020.

-Dharna Noor used to lead the climate team at TRNN.
+In 2022, Dharna Noor used to lead the climate team at TRNN.

 Maximillian Alvarez became Editor-in-Chief.
 He was formerly a temporary warehouse worker, an experience which he says impacts whose stories he covers and how.